agustin-sanc/nibble/README.md

 ## How to run the project

 ### 1. Setup database
-Run the following command to create the PostgreSQL database:
+Run the following command to create the PostgreSQL database using Docker.

 ```
 docker run --name nibble -e POSTGRES_PASSWORD=1234 -e POSTGRES_DB=nibble -d -p 5432:5432 postgres